Best daily deals

 Swift Backup

 Swift Backup is one of the newer Android backup apps on the list.
 The app supports both rooted and non-rooted devices.
 Non-root features include apps, SMS (with experimental MMS support), call logs, and applied wallpapers.
 Root access adds app data, permission data (useful for Magisk users), and WiFi network configurations.
 It uses the cloud to backup data and includes support for Google Drive, Dropbox, ownCloud, Nextcloud, and custom WebDAV and NAS as well.
-The premium version adds things like scheduled backups for things like call logs and launcher icon shortcut backup.
-The UI is a bit of a learning curve for some, but it’s a respectable backup app regardless.
+The premium version adds things like scheduled backups for things like call logs and launcher icon shortcut backups.
+The UI takes some time to adjust to, but overall, it’s a great app.

 Other ways to backup your stuff